yur-spiridonov/NPAt-Core-Research/README.md

 **NPAt — Software Beats Hardware** *(proprietary, closed source)* An algorithm that produces results identical to IEEE 754 `double`, but executes on the integer ALU ×1.46–2.26 faster than hardware FPU.
 Enables direct migration of existing software to FPU-free processors.
 If implemented in FPU microcode, the potential speedup could be an order of magnitude higher.

+**NPAt Core Strategy** *(in development)*
-**NPAt Core Strategy — NPAt_Demo** *(available in this repository)* A native NPAt algorithm that exceeds IEEE 754 in precision and simplicity.
+A native NPAt algorithm that exceeds IEEE 754 in precision and simplicity.
 Uses a 64-bit mantissa for high-precision iterative calculations.
+To be published separately.

 ---